 Whether the board decides to prepare the study on its own or hire a reserve study company, it’s important to ensure it meets statutory requirements.

 When do unit owners get involved?

 Every time a reserve study is done, unit owners receive a notice of future funding.
 This document contains vital information about upcoming contributions and unit owners should look at it to see if an HOA is indeed following the reserve fund study.
-This document also gives members a sense of how much that contribution increase is going to impact their monthly maintenance fees.
+This document also gives members a sense of how much that contribution increase is going to impact their monthly fees.

 Steps to follow when hiring a reserve study company

 We’ve already shared the benefits of a reserve study.
 Now, it’s time to look at the considerations that an HOA board needs to make before and during the reserve study company selection process.